Where to see the 2023 Canadian Pacific Holiday Train in the Chicago area

-Canadian Pacific's Holiday Train, which travels railroads across North America with a bright light display, live music and Santa Claus himself, kicks off its 2023 holiday schedule Tuesday, beginning with stops in Maine.
+Canadian Pacific's Holiday Train, which travels railroads across North America with a bright light display, live music and Santa Claus himself, began its annual tour with stops in Maine this week, and is heading toward the Midwest.

 The annual tour, which raises money for food banks across the U.S. and Canada, wraps up in Alberta, Canada on Dec.
 19 — just in time for Christmas.